Circularity, Reuse, and Zero Waste Development

-Just Places Lab researchers have conducted research and policy analysis, created films and other media; designed an exhibition; mapped and conducted spatial analyses to understand demolition and remodeling activity; and engaged with developers, architects, planners, and reuse specialists.
+Just Places Lab researchers have conducted research and policy analysis, created films and other media; designed interactive exhibitions; mapped and conducted spatial analyses to understand demolition and remodeling activity; and engaged with developers, architects, planners, and reuse specialists.
 We are focused on working toward decarbonization, social equity, and place attachment by inspiring creativity through a spectrum of treatments to care for the built environment from building preservation and adaptive reuse to deconstruction, salvage, and reuse of reclaimed materials.

 Cornell Chronical | Unbuild better: A Collegetown Case Study in Deconstruction

 Documenting the deconstruction of one of eleven homes slated for removal the Collegetown, Ithaca.

 Cornell AAP | Break it Down: CR0WD Task Force Forges Zero Waste Goals

 An overview of CR0WD, its formation and its broad goals.

 Cornell CRP | CR0WD Video and Poster Presented at ACSP Conference